-DARS is an automated degree audit report that reflects progress toward completion of a degree requirement and suggests courses that may be selected in order to complete degree requirements.
+It is possible to obtain an automated degree audit or advisement report that reflects progress toward completion of a degree requirement and suggests courses that may be selected in order to complete degree requirements.
 By comparing completed coursework (including transfer and 'in progress' courses) with program requirements, this report can give a summary of timely information about progress toward meeting degree requirements.
-DARS reports are available upon request through the Admissions and Records Office or at www.gbcnv.edu/academics/dars.html.
+The student's advisement report can be obtained by clicking on MyGBC on the GBC web page (www.gbcnv.edu).
+Once the student logs into MyGBC, click on Student Center, then Academics, Academic Requirements, and then View my advisement report.
 Contact the Admissions and Records Office at 775.753.2102 for more information.
+Advisement reports should always be combined with a meeting with the adviser.